 After all these fields, it is the End-of-Frame field which consists of seven consecutive 1’s, indicating the end of transmission.

 Seven consecutive 1’s?
 What about bit stuffing then?

 Well, bit stuffing is done only till the CRC-Delimiter field.
 The remaining fields are fixed in a frame.
 Hence, no bit stuffing is done to the Acknowledgement field and End of frame field.

-Okay, now what’s the difference between Standard frame and Extended frame?
-As well as between Data frame and Remote frame?
+Okay, now what’s the difference between the Standard frame and the Extended frame?
+As well as between the Data frame and Remote frame?

-One at a time; The only difference between Standard and Extended frames are that the identifier is of 29-bits in Extended frames whereas, 11-bits in Standard frame formats.
-The 29-bits are categorized into two ID fields, first 11-bits are as same as in the Standard frame and next 18-bits in another field.
-Below figure shows the difference between the two frames.
+One at a time; The only difference between Standard and Extended frames is that the identifier is of 29-bits in Extended frames whereas, 11-bits in Standard frame formats.
+The 29-bits are categorized into two ID fields, first, 11-bits are as same as in the Standard frame and next 18-bits in another field.
+The below figure shows the difference between the two frames.

 The SRR field is Substitute Remote Request, and it is transmitted as recessive.

-Well, now with Data frame and Remote frame.
-Data frame is as shown in the above figure.
-Remote frame is same as Data frame except that the Data field is not present.
-So, it comprises of SOF, Arbitration field, Control field, CRC field, ACK field and EOF.
+Well, now with the Data frame and Remote frame.
+A data frame is shown in the above figure.
+The remote frame is the same as the Data frame except that the Data field is not present.
+So, it comprises of SOF, Arbitration field, Control field, CRC field, ACK field, and EOF.

 Great!
 Next, what’s with that CAN-FD?

 CAN-FD stands for CAN Flexible Data Rate.
 This was introduced to increase the bandwidth on the bus by increasing the bit rate.
 Meaning, the bit rate on a given system during the frame transmission could change to a higher speed.